0xhebi/BND-Recruitment-2021-CTF-Web-Security/Secret Vexillology Society/Writeup.md

 	name = Secret Vexillology Master
 	email = master@localhost
 </pre>
-<p>This made me think that I didn't use DirBuster properly or the wordlist wasn't right, because it didn't find<code>/.git/</code> directory, glad that I randomly stumbleupon it.<br>Ok from here this is source code disclosure via git directory which means that access is not restricted to that directory, this is typical example of "Operational class vulnerability" which means bad configuration of the Apache server in this case.
+<p>This made me think that I didn't use DirBuster properly or the wordlist wasn't right, because it didn't find<code>/.git/</code> directory, glad that I randomly stumbleupon it.<br>Ok from here this is source code disclosure via the git directory which means that access is not restricted to that directory, this is a typical example of "Operational class vulnerability" which means bad configuration of the Apache server in this case.
 You can read more about about git disclosure <a href="https://en.internetwache.org/dont-publicly-expose-git-or-how-we-downloaded-your-websites-sourcecode-an-analysis-of-alexas-1m-28-07-2015/">here</a>
 <br>
 To dump data from .git directory I've used <a href="https://github.com/internetwache/GitTools">GitTools</a><br>After that I successfully git restored deleted source code files:<br>
 <img src="https://github.com/DejanJS/BND-Recruitment-2021-CTF-Web-Security/blob/main/Secret%20Vexillology%20Society/screenshots/gittools.png"/><br>